-Biden's speech on Afghanistan fact-checked
+Biden on Afghanistan fact-checked

 By Reality Check team